Beampattern Design for Transmit Architectures Based on Reconfigurable Intelligent Surfaces: Introduction

 The remainder of the paper is organized as follows.
-In Sec.~\ref{sys_model_sec}, the considered transmit RIS-based architecture is described, and the beampattern is derived.
-In Sec.~\ref{sys_opt_sec}, the beampattern matching problem is presented, and a suboptimal solution is found.
-In Sec.~\ref{perf_an_sec}, a numerical example is presented to demonstrate the advantages of the proposed approach compared to other standard benchmarks.
-Finally, concluding remarks and future research lines are highlighted in Sec.~\ref{conclusion_sec}.
+Section~\ref{sys_model_sec} describes the considered RIS-based transmit architecture and derives the beampattern.
+Section~\ref{sys_opt_sec} presents the beampattern matching problem and proposes a suboptimal solution.
+Section~\ref{perf_an_sec} provides a numerical example to demonstrate the advantages of the proposed approach against standard benchmarks.
+Finally, Section~\ref{conclusion_sec} concludes the paper and outlines future research directions.

 \paragraph*{Notation} In the following, $\mathbb R$ and $\mathbb C$ denote the set of real and complex numbers, respectively, while $\i$ is the imaginary unit; $\Re(a)$ is the real part of $a\in\mathbb C$; $\arg(a)$ is the argument (phase) of $a\in\mathbb C$; vectors and matrices are denoted by lowercase and uppercase boldface letters, respectively; $(\,\cdot\,)^*$, $(\,\cdot\,)\transp$, and $(\,\cdot\,)\herm$ denote conjugate, transpose, and conjugate transpose, respectively; $\bm I_n$ is the $n\times n$ identity matrix; $\bm 1_n$ is the all-one $n$-dimensional column vector; $\diag(\bm a)$ is the diagonal matrix with entries $\bm a$ on the main diagonal; $\odot$ is the Hadamard (element-wise) product; $\Vert \cdot\Vert$ denotes the Euclidean norm; finally, $\mathcal O(\,\cdot\,)$ is the big-O notation, to asymptotically bound a function from above.